 ‘Alaskan Bush People’: New Season Creates More Cognitive Dissonance For Viewers?
-(Opinion)
+[Opinion]

 — The Spazman (@TheSpazman) December 19, 2016

-There are very few who take Nasmir Fellows attitude when approaching discussion on this Discovery Channel offering; “Fake or not, this is an enjoyable show.”
-He left this comment on the Monsters and Critics article and he weighs in as the minority when it comes to offering happy thoughts on the Alaskan Bush People.
+There are very few who take Nasmir Fellows’ attitude when approaching the discussion on this Discovery Channel offering: “Fake or not, this is an enjoyable show.”
+He left this comment on the Monsters and Critics article, and he weighs in as the minority when it comes to offering happy thoughts on the Alaskan Bush People.
 The show airs their new season on January 4, at 9 p.m. on the Discovery Channel.
 The preview calls for the Browns to stop all progress in Browntown due to an emergency popping up.
-Matt, who is the eldest Brown child, is said to step into grown-ups shoes as they contend with this emergency.
+Matt, who is the eldest Brown child, is said to step into grown-ups’ shoes as they contend with this emergency.
 This crisis-like event is said to ” forever change the lives of the entire wolf pack.”

 You have to admit they are not like many families you know, with the adult-kids using child-like ways to solve problems.
 Then there is that bizarre accent they’ve developed from not being part of main stream society, which is how their odd dialect is explained by the Alaskan Bush People homepage.
 Seeing the family howling in unison as a wolf pack when they are happy does offer up the opportunity for you to enjoy a good belly-laugh.

 Who can forget Bear and that shampoo he throws together and how most of it misses his head as he pours the concoction on his hair while in the river?
 Then there’s Noah, who fancies himself a modern-day inventor who has conjured up all types of strange things.
 That is a man who is set on reinventing the wheel.
 It’s entertaining, that’s it.
-There’s no need to analyze the Alaskan Bush People beyond an hour that sparks your interest!
+There’s no need to analyze Alaskan Bush People beyond an hour that sparks your interest!

 [Featured Image by Frederick M. Brown/Getty Images]